 Loving my fear is my secret of being confident.
 I get to do things while being afraid and it doesn’t stop me from doing it.

 Don’t be negative about your fear.
 It can stretch you beyond your comfort zone and help you to grow, it will teach you to be stronger and wiser.

 When you learn to befriend your fear, you will feel empowered by it.

-If you like my article, please don’t forget to follow my blog.
-Just click on the blue button below.
+If you like my article, please don’t forget to leave a 5 star.
+Also, kindly follow my blog by clicking on the subscribe button below.